-Section 6 details the SA findings, summarising the assessment of each site option and alternative options for the selected sites in terms of the likely significant effects on the environment, including short, medium and long term effects, permanent and temporary effects, positive and negative effects and secondary, cumulative and synergistic effects on a number of sustainability related matters; measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme.
+Section 6 summarises the SA process and findings for each stage.
+For the selected sites and proposed land uses, a summary is provided in terms of the likely significant effects on the environment, including short, medium and long term effects, permanent and temporary effects, positive and negative effects and secondary, cumulative and synergistic effects on a number of sustainability related matters; measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme.